 This warning might make you shudder if you live in a drafty house.
 If you continuously turn up the heat and feel like you have to warm your feet by the vents in the morning, you know there’s a problem with your drafty, old house.

 Most people look to their windows for the source of the draft.
 Old windows are often responsible during the winter.
 Many old windows are single paned or have cracked, rotting seals that allow cold air to penetrate the walls.
-Replacing your windows with energy efficient, professional grade windows is your best option here.
+Replacing your windows with energy efficient, professional grade windows from Lakeside Renovation & Design is your best option here.
 This can significantly reduce the cold drafts you feel while at home.

 You’ve probably already pinpointed the problem as your windows and had them replaced, but that doesn’t always take care of the problem.
 If you’re still dealing with a cold house and drafts with new windows, and you’re sure your heating system is not malfunctioning, here are some things you can do to fix the problem.